jchristopher/searchwp-live-ajax-search/readme.txt

 4. SearchWP Live Ajax Search Widget Advanced

 == Changelog ==

+= 1.4.5 =
+* Fixes an issue with quoted phrase support
+* Fixes an issue with post types that are excluded from search when registered (applies only to searches with SearchWP)

 = 1.4.4 =
 * Fixes an issue with bundle.js in some cases